JessicaGarson/nyu_advanced_python_class/syllabus.md

 - Assign tickets for our Class Site
 - Demo Text Based Games
 - Start Building Our Site
+- Consider Breaking into teams for the Hackathon.

 ## Lesson 5 - Hackathons, APIS and Flask - October 14th
 You are encouraged to check out the HackNY Hackathon and try to build a flask site as part of the hackathon.